GitFitCode/gitfitbot/README.md

 NOTION_TOKEN=
 GFC_RETROS_BY_MONTH_NOTION_DB_ID=
 ```
-- Populate fields in config.json:
+- Populate fields in the .env file:
   - `CLIENT_ID` - (Required) ID of the bot's OAuth2 client.
   - `GUILD_ID` - (Required) ID of the server where the bot is installed/to be installed.
   - `TOKEN` - (Required) Token provided by Discord when creating a bot.